Spectral Conditions for the Ingleton Inequality: Introduction

-\end{exampleA} Previous example is symmetric with respect to transposing $X$ and $Y$, due to projective duality.
-Theorem~\ref{th:main} can be also applied to asymmetric pairs $(X,Y)$, as we show in the next example. \begin{exampleA}[See Section~\ref{s:algebraic}] Fix a finite field $\mathbb{F}$.
+Previous example is symmetric under exchanging $X$ and $Y$, due to projective duality.
+Theorem~\ref{th:main} can be also applied to asymmetric pairs, as in the next example. \begin{exampleA}[See Section~\ref{s:algebraic}] Fix a finite field $\mathbb{F}$.
 Let $\Fbb^{(2)}[t]$ be the space of polynomials of degree at most $2$ over this field.
-It is a vector space of dimension $3$ over $\Fbb$.
-We define the left and the right vertex sets of the biregular bipartite graph $\Fsf=(\Xsf\sqcup\Ysf,\Esf)$ by $\Xsf:=\Fbb^{2}$, $\Ysf:=\Fbb^{(2)}[t]$ and
+We define the left and the right vertex sets of the biregular bipartite graph $\Fsf=(\Xsf\sqcup\Ysf,\Esf)$ by